sjcswank/qa-course-work/TestCases.md

 5. Click "Submit"

 **Expected Result:** The Sign Up page with error alert "Password must be at least 7 characters long." should be shown.\
-**Actual Result:** Error alert "Password must at least 7 characters long." was shown.\
+**Actual Result:** The Sign Up page with error alert "Password must at least 7 characters long." was shown.\
 **Status:** Failed 09/11/2025\
 \
 \